 - Capacity building for business.
 We provide consulting and training to help companies compete successfully in the global marketplace.

-The Center for Global Business (CGB) is also home to one of only 17 Centers for International Business Education and Research (CIBERs) in the U.S. The CIBER program was created by Congress under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation’s capacity for international understanding and competitiveness.
-Administered by the U.S. Department of Education under Title VI, Part B of the Higher Education Act of 1965, the CIBER network serves to links the people-power and technological needs of the U.S. business community with the international education, language training, and research capacities of universities across the country.
+The Center for Global Business (CGB) is also home to one of only 17 Centers for International Business Education (CIBE) in the U.S. The CIBE program was created by Congress under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation’s capacity for international understanding and competitiveness.
+Administered by the U.S. Department of Education under Title VI, Part B of the Higher Education Act of 1965, the CIBE network serves to links the people-power and technological needs of the U.S. business community with the international education, language training, and research capacities of universities across the country.

-UMD CIBER was first funded in 2006.
-The CIBER grant supports many of the activities of the Center for Global Business, including student consulting projects, export workshops for businesses, language training for students and professionals, faculty development programs, and thought leadership events.
-Through CIBER, the Center for Global Business Serves as a national resource center.
+UMD CIBE was first funded in 2006.
+The CIBE grant supports many of the activities of the Center for Global Business, including student consulting projects, export workshops for businesses, language training for students and professionals, faculty development programs, and thought leadership events.
+Through CIBE, the Center for Global Business Serves as a national resource center.